home biography contact works

 The text used in the work is the English translation given by the Franciscan Friars Third Order Regular.

 The work was written to Bragernes Barokk, who has recorded it for LAWO Classics.
-The release is planned for spring 2022.

 Light Shall Shine Out of Darkness (Orchestra version) (2021)